-3. Hardware Implementation:
+3. Hardware Implementation

 The proposal is to implement RFID to check if the person has a record (data) and registered in database by interfacing the design circuit to PC.
-The schematic circuit of the RFID is used main microcontroller EM4095, as shown in figure (3).
+The schematic circuit of the RFID is used main microcontroller EM4095, "Fig. 3".

-Figure (3) schematic circuit of RFID
+Figure.3 schematic circuit of RFID

-4. Software Simulation:
+4. Software Simulation

 Microsoft Visual Basic serial object (MSCOMM.ocx) has been used to receive the stream of data from the hardware, and collected this stream as one packet.
-First of all, it is need to connect to the circuit by specify the number of the serial port (com) number, as shown in figure (4).
+First of all, it is need to connect to the circuit by specify the number of the serial port (com) number, "Fig. 4".